dendroenydris/entity-resolution-pipeline/README.md

 with similar titles and the same first or last letter of the paper title.

-**Jaccard** and **Authors last name** partitioning identifies matching articles with similar titles and the author last name.
+**Jaccard** and **Authors last name** partitioning identifies matching articles with similar titles and the author's last name.

 **Jaccard** and **Common Authors** partitioning identifies matching articles with similar titles and the same authors.

-**Jaccard** and **Num of Authors** partitioning identifies matching articles with similar titles and the difference between their numbers of authors are smaller than 1.
+**Jaccard** and **Num of Authors** partitioning identifies matching articles with similar titles and the difference between their numbers of authors are smaller than 2.

-**Jaccard** and **Num of Authors and Common Author** partitioning identifies matching articles with similar titles and at leat one common Author with the difference between their numbers of authors smaller than 1.
+**Jaccard** and **Num of Authors and Common Author** partitioning identifies matching articles with similar titles and at least one common Author with the difference between their numbers of authors smaller than 3.

-Likewise, the **Combined** similarity will yield results for the different blocking methods, with only difference being that it takes into account the number of authors in the comparison.
+Likewise, the **Combined** similarity will yield results for the different blocking methods, with the only difference being that it takes into account the number of authors in the comparison.

 > The code for this part is available in the file named `matching.py`, with